Culture of Hong Kong: Society

 In Hong Kong, traditional Confucian-derived values such as "family solidarity", "courtesy" and "saving face" carry significant weight in the minds of the people.
 Hong Kong's mainstream culture is derived from and heavily influenced by the Cantonese from the neighbouring province of Guangdong ("Gwongdung" in Cantonese) and their culture, which is considerably different from those of other Han Chinese people.
 There are also small communities of Hakka, Hokkien, Teochew and Shanghainese people in Hong Kong.

 Structurally, one of the first laws to define people's relationships was the Hong Kong Matrimonial Ordinance passed in 1972.
 The law set the precedent of banning concubinage and same sex marriages with a strict declaration for heterosexual relationships with one partner only.
 Other economic changes include families in need of assistance due to both parents working.
-In particular, foreign domestic helpers have become an integral part of the household since the late 1980s.
+In particular, foreign domestic helpers have become an integral part of the household since the 1970s.

 Architecture

 In terms of architecture, Hong Kong shows Cantonese, British, and indigenous influences.
 She has several styles of architecture, most notably Cantonese architecture and British architecture.
-The former is due to the presence of a large number of people with Cantonese ancestry, and the latter is most commonly seen in government buildings due to the Britons being the rulers of the city.
+The former is due to the presence of a large number of people with Cantonese ancestry, and the latter is most commonly seen in government buildings due to the British being the rulers of the city.
 Hong Kong's indigenous peoples also have their own styles, namely walled villages and pang uk.
 The major architectural styles that can be found in Hong Kong include:

 Hong Kong also contained some Chinese Renaissance style architectures such as King Yin Lei at 45 Stubbs Road, and St Mary's Church of Sheng Kung Hui (Anglican Communion) in Hong Kong Island.

 Visual arts

 Fine arts

 Hong Kong supports a variety of artistic activities.
 The Hong Kong Arts Centre in Wanchai offers a variety of performance venues and galleries, and is supportive of other arts organisations, while Oi! arts center, located inside the historic Royal Hong Kong Yacht Club, aims to promote visual arts in Hong Kong by providing a platform for art exhibitions, forums and other art-related activities.
+M+ has a focus on twentieth- and twenty-first-century visual culture, including design, architecture, and Hong Kong visual culture.
 At the international level, Hong Kong hosts the leading contemporary art fair Art Basel in Asia and is a center for new media art with venues such as Microwave International New Media Arts Festival and Videotage.
 Even in less urban areas of the city, Hong Kongers have also built creative oases such as the Cattle Depot Artist Village and the Fo Tan artistic community.
 Contemporary visual artists from Hong Kong include Nadim Abbas, Amy Cheung, Choi Yan-chi, Ming Fay, Lai Cheuk Wah Sarah, Tsang Tsou Choi, Ho Sin Tung and Eric Siu.

 Hong Kong has recently seen a boom in independent art groups.